C0mposer/Spyro-1-Practice-Rom/wiki/13-platform-comparison.md

 ## Platform Notes

 ### PS2 75k–90k
 The recommended console platform for the full feature set.
-Full save states capture the entire level state.
-Ghost replay is available with up to ~3:22 of recording time.
-Theatre mode, memory watch, hitbox viewer, and the custom skin editor are all available.

 ### Duckstation
 The recommended emulator for the full feature set.
-Full save states capture the entire level state.
-Ghost replay is available with up to ~3:22 of recording time.
-Theatre mode, memory watch, hitbox viewer, and the custom skin editor are all available.

 ### PS2 30k–70k (IOP) / PS1 / Other Emulators
 Partial save states only — Spyro and camera position are saved but collectables and level state are not.
 No ghost replay, theatre mode, memory watch, or hitbox viewer.